iLib-js/ilib-webpack-loader/README.md

 If your app does not support that many locales, you can get a significantly smaller footprint by specifying a smaller set of them in your webpack.config.js.

-Locales should be specified using [https://en.wikipedia.org/wiki/IETF_language_tag](BCP-47 locale tags) (aka.
+Locales should be specified using [BCP-47 locale tags](https://en.wikipedia.org/wiki/IETF_language_tag) (aka.
 IETF tags).
 This uses ISO 639 codes for languages, ISO 15924 codes for scripts, and ISO 3166 codes for regions, separated by dashes. eg. US English is "en-US" and Chinese for China written with the simplified script is "zh-Hans-CN".